top of page

 Bulk Distribution

-Value in this segment is driven by a combination of location, transportation network access, and building functionality.
-Proximity to interstates, ports, rail, and population centers materially affects relevance, while building characteristics such as clear heights, dock ratios, trailer parking, column spacing, depth, and expansion capability determine long-term utility for large-format users.
+Bulk distribution assets anchor modern logistics networks and are among the most heavily underwritten industrial property types by institutional capital.
+Value is driven by location, transportation access, and building functionality — clear heights, dock ratios, trailer parking, column spacing, depth, and expansion capability all determine long-term utility for large-format users.

 Last-Mile Facilities